-Prerequisite: Consent of the instructor and completion of ENGL 449 and 9 units drawn from ENGL 461, ENGL 462, ENGL 463, ENGL 464 As the culmination of the Creative Writing Emphasis, the purpose of this independent study course is to produce purpose of this independent study course is to produce a significant work in the genre of the student's choice, chosen in consultation with his or her instructor.
+Prerequisite: Consent of the instructor and completion of ENGL 449 and 9 units drawn from ENGL 461, ENGL 462.
+ENGL 463.
+ENGL 464

+As the culmination of the Creative Writing Emphasis, the purpose of this independent study course is to produce a significant work in the genre of the student's choice, chosen in consultation with his or her instructor.